Disclaimers: See Chapter 1

 "You better get it up.
 Mother is going to be back soon."

 "I'll get it up when I'm ready."
-I told him, then I retort.
-"Aren't you going to pick your sword up off the ground?
-Than again, you should leave it there.
-Gaia keeps it more steady than your own hands."
+I told him, retorting, "Aren't you going to pick your sword up off the ground?
+Better yet, you should leave it there; Terra keeps it more steady than your own hands."

-"Ahh!
+"Urg!
 You stupid girl.
 Now I'll have to change.
-You best believe I'm telling mother." he threaten running up the stairs.
+You best believe I'm telling mother."
+He threaten, going up the stairs.

 I'm in for it now.
 I've not only broke one of our cups, but I know Toris is going to make like I doused him before he started teasing me, and the floor's wet also.
-I'm getting a whipping for sure.
-This isn't how it was suppose to be.
-Minerva told me when I was just six winters, that I was destined for more than greatness.
-That I would unite kingdoms, build an empire.
-Maybe it was all a silly dream, brought on by a silly girl.
-It's all a little vague now, no way the goddess of war and wisdom visited me.
+I'm getting a whipping for sure and mother won't ever let me near a blade.
+Why can't I use a sword as well?
+It's unfair!
+This isn't how it is supposed to be.
+Minerva told me when I was just six winters, how I'm destined for more than greatness.
+That I would unite kingdoms.
+Build an empire.
+It's all a little vague now though, and perhaps I'm mistaken.
+No way the goddess of war and wisdom visited me.
+Maybe it was all a silly dream brought on by a silly girl.

-I glance outside again, and saw that all the other pupils had placed their swords on the ground to take a break.
+I glance outside again, noticing all the other pupils had set their swords on the ground to take a break.
 The old man was alone.
-For how long, I didn't know, but something in the back of my brain screamed at me to take this opportunity before I lose it.
+For how long, I didn't know, but something in the back of my brain is screaming at me to take this opportunity before I lose it.

-I let the plate fall into the soapy water, then hesitate before opening the door.
-I'll get in trouble if mother catches me, but after reminding myself of all the wrongs I have already done, I'll live for the moment.
+I let the plate fall into the soapy water, then hesitate opening the door.
+I'll be in trouble if mother catches me, but recalling the wrongs I have already done, I'll live for the moment.
 I am going to get it anyway when she comes back.
 How much worse could it be?

-I run out the door calling the guy that was teaching the village males.
-"Old man!"
+I run out the door, calling the guy who's teaching the younger males of the village, "Old man!"

 I nod my head.
 "Yea, you."

-"Hey little girl, I'm not an old man." he said.
+"Hey, little girl, I'm not an old man."
+He disputes.

-I trek up in front of him.
+I trek in front of him and note, he's only a few inches taller than me.
 "I'm not a little girl.
 I am a young lady."